arzwa/MultilocusIsland/docs/paper/draft.md

-reproductive value of a migrant individual on the island (which assumes HWLE within the island population, that migrants only cross with residents, and that in each such cross the proportion of migrant alleles is exactly halved) is an adequate estimator of the gene flow factor under weak migration.
+reproductive value of a migrant individual on the island (which assumes HWLE within the island population, that migrants only cross with residents, and that in each such cross the proportion of migrant alleles is exactly halved) is an adequate estimator of the gff under weak migration.
 The approach enables us to study polygenic migration-selection balance in the mainland-island model using efficient numerical methods, and in particular to examine the relationship between the genetic architecture of locally adaptive